aditi75432/KARTIQUE--AI-Powered-Smart-Shopping-Assistant/README.md

 **KARTIQUE** is a next-gen AI-powered smart shopping ecosystem that provides:
 - Hyper-personalized product recommendations
-- Voice-enabled intelligent chatbot support
-- AR-based virtual try-on
-- Smart dynamic discounts
-- Real-time competitor-aware pricing
-- Inventory prediction and fraud prevention
+- Visual Search
+- Frictionaless checkout with stripe
+- Product Filtering and recommendations based on user history and browsing

-We combine the power of **AI**, **Ollama-based on-prem LLMs**, **AR/VR**, and a **multi-agent system** to deliver a futuristic, scalable, and impactful e-commerce experience.
+We combine the power of **AI**, **Ollama-based on-prem LLMs** and a **multi-agent system** to deliver a futuristic, scalable, and impactful e-commerce experience.

 ---